hacksu/HTML-CSS/README.md

 </p>
 ```

-So if I remove that tag, there's no line break in the result, even though there is in the code.
+See, if I remove that, there's no line break in the result, even though there is in the code.
 We need the \<br />.
 You may notice something weird about that particular tag: since there's no real content that it can encompass, there's no need for it to have a start and an end tag.
-Instead, it's what's referred to as self-closing: it ends just as it begins.
+Instead, it's what's referred to as self-closing: it ends at the same place it begins.
 (Most people will use that end-tag-style slash to indicate this, but you technically don't even need that.)

 And here's another very popular self-closing tag: